 It’s important to understand that SEO is not a one-time thing just like running a TV ad campaign is not a one-time thing.
 It’s a marketing tactic like any other.
 And as more people use the Web to find local services, SEO could become one of the more important components of your marketing plan.
 So get familiar with it today so you can master it tomorrow.

 Ok, so maybe that took more than five minutes, but half the battle of marketing is just getting your attention right?
+If you want to spend substantially more time then five minutes then check out our local seo audit template.

 If you have any more questions about SEO or Pleasanton, but not about proctologists, please drop me a line at localseo @ localseoguide.com.